-Every bathroom plumbing system needs ventilation.
+Every bathroom drain and pipe system needs ventilation.
 Every time you flush the toilet or drain your bathtub, the water pushes the existing air in the pipes.
 When additional air causes a vacuum effect, the air in the pipes can form a water lock.
 The problem could be avoided by adding a vent in the bathroom pipes, which must comply with the requirements of the building code in the area.
-Plumbing works on a gravity-flow system.
+Drain cleaning works on a gravity-flow system.
 Wastewater exits through sloped pipes with air filtered in through the vent pipes.

 All drainpipes slope downward and are tied into the stack (or waste vent drain), while vent pipes go upward to join the stack higher on the line, typically in the attic area.
 They follow the simple rule that a vent should not be connected to a stack that is lower than the drain connection.

 If figuring out the layout of the vent pipe connection exceeds your DIY skills, contact a licensed drain cleaner company in Salt Lake City.
 Even small miscalculations can lead to big problems down the line, so it often pays off to enlist the help of an expert.